ageneric/conversion-calculator/readme.md

 Note: the intention of this project is to demonstrate computational methods for conversion, rather than being a general-purpose and efficient library.
-However, digit.py is technically usable as its own module - make sure to include constants.py and disable working with `USE_WORKING = False`.
+However, digit.py is technically usable as its own module for dealing with base conversions (optionally with working.py to enable working).

 Provided "as is": no guarantee that this won't crash or break.
 The software and associated documentation files may be used, copied, modified and distributed without restriction, as long as this isn't your assignment work :)